MarcBaldi/MarcBaldi/README.md

-- 👋 Hi, I’m @MarcBaldi
+- 👋 Hi, I’m Marc
-- 👀 I’m interested in modern Frameworks
+- 👀 I’m interested in everything Vue related
-- 🌱 I’m currently learning authenticating with Keycloak
+- 🌱 I’m currently learning nuxt
-- 📫 How to reach me ...
+- 📫 How to reach me: Add me on discord: marcimio

 <!---
 MarcBaldi/MarcBaldi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.